arpege/Crypto-ICR-lab001/README.md

 **What is the security role of the timestamp in the protocol?**

+It allows you to assuer that the initialization vector is always different.

 ### #2

 **Can you think a way for a malicious engineer to trigger a denial-of-service attack on the device?**

+[TODO]

 ## Task 4

+**List all remaining security vulnerabilities you have found in this protocol.**

+1. [TODO]